Direct Access to the

 Companies: 0# A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

-Video is an electronic medium for the recording, copying, playback, broadcasting, and display of moving visual media.
+Video is an electronic medium for the Recording, copying, playback, broadcasting, and display of moving visual media.

-In the aerospace context, video refers to the use of visual imagery captured by cameras and other imaging devices to aid in the operation, navigation, and monitoring of aircraft, spacecraft, and other aerospace vehicles.
+In the aerospace context, video refers to the use of visual Imagery captured by cameras and other imaging devices to aid in the operation, navigation, and monitoring of aircraft, spacecraft, and other aerospace vehicles.
 Video can be used for a variety of purposes, including navigation, flight control, research, and monitoring of the vehicle's performance and environment.

 Examples of video usage in the aerospace context include: